circonus/docs/content/caql/architecture.md

 Partial results can be calculated on cluster nodes and merged on the node that initiated the request.

 CAQL leverages query federation with a query optimization pass.
-After the query is parsed, the AST is searched for suitable sub-trees, that allow to be federated.
+After the query is parsed, the AST is searched for suitable sub-trees that allow to be federated.
 Those sub-trees are then replaced by an equivalent federated fetching operation.

 The main advantage of this approach is the reduction in network bandwith and encoding/parsing overhead.
-With this approched, we have seen query execution times dropping from minutes to under 5 seconds.
+With this approach, we have seen query execution times dropping from minutes to under 5 seconds.

 At the time of this writing, working interactively with queries aggregating ~3000 individual metric is feasible on a 10 node IRONdb cluster.

 ## Query Execution in Stream Mode is State Machine Based

-In Stream mode CAQL queries are executed as state machines, that are driven by incoming metric data.
+In Stream mode CAQL queries are executed as state machines that are driven by incoming metric data.

 Like in Batch mode, CAQL queries are compiled into a tree of processing units.
-Instead of data fetching operations, processing unit in stream mode use a state update operation, that fetches single values of data from all child processing units and updates internal state accordingly.
+Instead of data fetching operations, processing units in stream mode use a state update operation that fetches single values of data from all child processing units and updates internal state accordingly.
-State updates are triggered in regular time intervals (1M), and generate output which is emitted as metric data.
+State updates are triggered in regular time intervals (1M) and generate output which is emitted as metric data.

-With this design the CPU and I/O costs for evaluating CAQL queries are minimal.
+With this design, the CPU and I/O costs for evaluating CAQL queries are minimal.
 There is a modest amount of memory that needs to be allocated while each CAQL query is active.

-The main difficulty with this design is the to maintain the state for long time periods across faults, restarts, and updates.
+The main difficulty with this design is maintaining the state for long time periods across faults, restarts, and updates.

 ## State is Re-created by Replaying Data

 There are two strategies for restoring state that has been lost by faults, restarts or updates.

-1. State Persistence.
-Write the state to a persistent medium after each update.
+1. **State Persistence** - Write the state to a persistent medium after each update.

-2. Data Replay.
-Re-apply the state updates starting from the beginning of time.
+2. **Data Replay** - Re-apply the state updates starting from the beginning of time.

-Both strategies can be mixed, so that state is persisted at only at certain check-points, and data replays starts at those checkpoints.
+Both strategies can be mixed, so that state is persisted at only certain check-points and data replay starts at only certain checkpoints.
 In our particular situation, we have access to a persisted version of the data stored in IRONdb, so the replay solution is a natural path forward.

-When a CAQL Stream query is re-initialized a suitable amount of data is fetched from IRONdb, and replayed to the state machine.
+When a CAQL Stream query is re-initialized, a suitable amount of data is fetched from IRONdb and replayed to the state machine.
-This will perfectly re-create the state for bounded-time queries like `window:sum(1d)` or `delay(1h)`, and approximate state for unbounded queries like `integrate()` or `anomaly_detection()`.
+This will perfectly re-create the state for bounded-time queries like `window:sum(1d)` or `delay(1h)`, and approximate the state for unbounded queries like `integrate()` or `anomaly_detection()`.

-If restart time, or state approximation becomes an issue in the future, we plan to add state-persistence and check-pointing logic to CAQL.
+If restart time or state approximation becomes an issue in the future, we plan to add state-persistence and check-pointing logic to CAQL.
 So far this has not been necessary.

 ## Clustering is essential for reliable Stream Processing

-After a restart of the caql-broker service it can take a couple of minutes until the state of all active CAQL checks has been restored.
+After a restart of the caql-broker service, it can take a couple of minutes until the state of all active CAQL checks has been restored.
-During this time no data for any CAQL metric will be emitted, no analytics alerting rules can be triggered and graphs showing CAQL metrics will have gaps for these time periods.
+During this time, no data for any CAQL metric will be emitted, no analytics alerting rules can be triggered, and graphs showing CAQL metrics will have gaps for these time periods.

 While these minor interruptions are already highly problematic, the situation is worse if bugs surface with a version update.